vahidAK/PatMat/README.md

 To genotype the inversions, we use the R package InvertypeR.
 This counts reads inside the putative inversions by orientation in each composite file.
 Using a simple Bayesian model of read counts, posterior probabilites for inversion genotypes are calculated (effectively a comparison of the actual read count pattern with expected read count patterns for the various genotype and error signals).
 InvertypeR also resizes inversions if the coordinates do not perfectly match the region with reversed read orientations.
 We take inversions with a posterior probability above 95% for either the heterozygous or homozygous genotype.
 Since InvertypeR is run separately (with different prior probabilities) for the putative inversions obtained from the literature or from BreakpointR (above), we then combine them by merging overlapping inversions subject to some constraints.

 ### 2-3-3 Phasing
 All the above inversion calling is used to correct or refine SNV phasing inside inversions, a relatively small fraction of the genome.
 For some analyses, it may be optional, as long as variant of interest are not inside inversions and not too many iDMRs are inside inversions.
 We use StrandPhaseR to phase the nanopore-derived SNVs, and then we correct the phasing within inversions using the StrandPhaseR tool `correctInvertedRegionPhasing()`.
 For this process, first we identify WC regions (used for phasing) with BreakpointR, and then StrandPhaseR assigns alleles that appear in reads with opposite orientations to different homologs (assuming the reads are in the same WC region or chromosome in the same cell).
 It then combines the phase information from many cells to produce a consensus phased VCF.
 The inversion correction step then effectively switches the haplotypes of alleles inside homozygous inversions and re-phases alleles inside heterozygous inversions.
+A more complete step-by-step guide to using StrandPhaseR (excluding the inversion correction) can be found [here](https://dx.doi.org/10.14288/1.0406302).

 ## 3- Parent-of-origin detection
 Finally, parent-of-origin chromosome-scale haplotypes can be built using PatMat.py: